 Hydrocortisone is a popular steroid medication for the skin.
-Because hydrocortisone is available over-the-counter, many people with acne apply it to their skin in hopes of reducing breakouts.
+Because hydrocortisone is available over-the-counter and can temporarily relieve redness and discomfort, many people with acne apply it to their skin in hopes of reducing breakouts.

 To date, no studies have directly looked at whether hydrocortisone improves or worsens acne.
 However, strong evidence suggests that applying hydrocortisone to the skin on a long-term basis would make acne worse because steroids like hydrocortisone:

 - Increase the growth of acne bacteria in the skin, which is likely to intensify acne.